Padake History, Family Crest & Coats of Arms

 Early History of the Padake family

-Another 219 words (16 lines of text) covering the years 1270, 1227, 1273 and 1601 are included under the topic Early Padake History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Padake research.
+Another 110 words (8 lines of text) covering the years 1270, 1227, 1273 and 1601 are included under the topic Early Padake History in all our PDF Extended History products and printed products wherever possible.

 Padake Spelling Variations